Root Canal Pain

 Root canal therapy is not a simple dental procedure.
 It involves the removal of tooth structure to allow access to the pulp chamber, the removal of the infected pulp tissue and tooth nerves, the drainage of the tooth abscess and finally the restoration of the tooth with a dental filling or crown.
 Several dental visits may be needed for the completion of a root canal therapy.
 Some dental pain is normal during or after the treatment.

-A root canal treatment is not expected to be more painful than a dental filling.
+A root canal treatment procedure is not expected to be more painful than a dental filling.
 The dentist will use anesthesia to numb the treated area so that you do not feel any discomfort.
 It is common that when you will need a root canal the tooth nerves will already be dead due to the infection.
 In this case drilling through the tooth may be done with much less anesthesia than if you needed a simple filling of a live tooth.

 - Badly inflamed teeth - If a tooth infection has caused severe inflammation of the pulp tissue, this creates an acidic environment that can decrease the effectiveness of the anesthesia.
 If the tooth nerves are still alive, you may feel some root canal pain when the dentist treats the tooth.
 Increasing the dose of anesthesia with administering another shot can resolve the problem and stop the pain.